immortals-ume/dsa/java/src/main/java/com/immortals/ds/tree/Readme.md

 Traversing a BST using DEPTH FIRST SEARCH

-    Depth First Search (DFS) algorithm traverses a graph in a depth ward motion and uses a stack to remember to get the next vertex to start a search, when a dead end occurs in any iteration.
+    Depth First Search (DFS) algorithm traverses a dfs in a depth ward motion and uses a stack to remember to get the next vertex to start a search, when a dead end occurs in any iteration.

     There are three ways in which we can perform Depth first Search on a BST.